BouvetStockholmAB/sv-boilerplate/README.md

 - Build, concatenate and minify JS
 - Optimize images
 - Compile Sass and minify the CSS
+- Build custom version of Lodash based on usage in files (optional)
+- Autoprefixer

 `$ gulp build --rev`